stephentino/estimate_akm/README.md

 - For my project, I needed to estimate the AKM model many times using different subsets of the data.
 For example, I estimate the model once using the full sample, once using data from 2001 to 2005 only, once using data from 2010 to 2015 only, etc. The code contains "switches" to decide which subset of the data is used to estimate the AKM model.
 - Finally, a variance decomposition is conducted.
 This variance decomposition shows the fraction of the variance in log earnings that is attributable to person effects, firm effects, and the covariance between the two.

+#### estimate_akm/original/code/utils

+- This folder contains R scripts with important functions that are used by the main scripts described above.

 # Author